ESR-LSRI/2023_NoahL/dailyLogbook.md

 [charts]: # (this is a good update.
 Can you link your code in the logbook so that I can see the link next time?
 Also input the map image, at least intermediate products, here.)
 >>>>>>> 988beffee00f8dce3d32cb3986b657b203eeda02

+# 7/13/2023
+### Summary
+Continued to update our charts on iButton data. [iButton Locations, Descriptions, and More](https://docs.google.com/spreadsheets/d/1rYSfCRtbOYoHYn_85mbR3-nh_1uO19BrHjO-JNV4u0A/edit#gid=0)

+### Approach
+We worked as a group to complete our charts, maps, and notes.

+### Outcome
+A practically complete chart with all the data on iButtons.

+### Next Steps
+Think about how I am going to handle all these csv's in a single program.

+### Questions
+N/a